Enigmai

 Blink.gif The Kennel Club affix Enigmai is derived from our house name which is ~ Enigma.
 This was arrived at many years ago when we wished, to paraphrase a very old TV series (The Prisoner), have a house name - not just a number.
 After many hours puzzling over numerous names and combinations the answer prompted itself as Enigma = puzzle.

-We had not really thought about breeding until our son bought Heidi (Oakash Lady In Red) as a Christmas 2000 present in case the unforseen happened to Holly our collie/spaniel cross.
+We had not really thought about breeding until our son bought Heidi (Oakash Lady In Red) as a present for Christmas 2000 in case the unforseen happened to Holly our collie/spaniel cross.
 Suffice it to say that Holly stayed with us until 2005 when we had to ask our vet Kam to perform the ultimate act of kindness.

-The reason we kept Amber is that she was the first born of the first litter - sentimental I know but..............
-After waiting ourselves for over 10 months to purchase Sasha we then decided to keep Lucy, the only Tri bitch from Amber's first litter, and incidently the only tricolour bitch we have managed to breed so far, (there goes that old sentimentality thing again).
-Now - thanks to the 'kiss-of-boys' from our daughter - we are about to introduce a new young lady to our dog-crazy home - Jade (See Latest News for picture).
+The reason we kept Amber was that she was the first born of the first litter - sentimental I know but..............
+After waiting ourselves for over 10 months to purchase Sasha (we wanted a Tricolour) we then decided to keep Lucy, the only Tricolour bitch from Amber's first litter, at the time the tricolour bitch we had managed to breed ourselves.
+Since then we have only managed to breed eight Tricolour bitches in seventeen years ~ so far.

 Above all our dogs will always be our friends and part of the family, they are primarily pets and whether staying or going we believe in....................